ubc-lib-geo/creating-index-maps/content/manually-create-index.md

 In this section of the workflows for creating index maps, we will learn one way to manually create an index grid to facilitate spatially locating maps within a map series.
 Note that undertaking this task assumes there is no pre-existing grid created for the relevant series.
 If you have not already searched for this, it may be in your interest to do so before embarking on the following task--unless, of course, you are a GIS aficionado.

 The Government of Canada makes available [pre-made index maps](https://open.canada.ca/data/en/dataset/055919c2-101e-4329-bfd7-1d0c333c0e62) for the National Topographic Series (NTS) at scales of 1:1m, 1:250k, and 1:50k.
-However, given that numerous other NTS series exist at different scales (e.g., 1:500k, 1:125k), these pre-made indexes are hardly exhaustive.
+However, since various other NTS series exist at different scales (e.g., 1:500k, 1:125k), these pre-made indexes are hardly exhaustive.
 In these situations, we will need to adapt what already exists to suit our needs.
 In this example, we will modify the pre-existing Canada NTS 1:1m index map to create a 1:500k index.

 For an introduction to the Canada NTS series, click [here](https://www.nrcan.gc.ca/earth-sciences/geography/topographic-information/maps/national-topographic-system-maps/9767).
 For more information on the structure of the Canada NTS index, click [here](https://www.nrcan.gc.ca/earth-sciences/geography/topographic-information/maps/9765).
 {: .note}